wicnmys/mate-security-hw/README.md

 ## Experiments

-The project includes an experimental framework for comparing retrieval strategies.
+The project includes an experimental framework for comparing different agent architectures and approaches.

 ### Generate Test Cases